-At San Domenico the values of service and social justice are central to our Dominican mission.
-All students take the social justice course in their junior year as a religious studies requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.
+At San Domenico the values of service and social justice are central to our mission.
+All students take the social justice course in their junior year as an Ethics, Philosophy, and World Religions requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.

 Join SD parent Linley Kaye and volunteer for Dine 11 Marin

 Holly Eberhard chose to research the oft-misunderstood wild cats local to Marin County for her R.O.S.E. project, a mandatory social justice assignment conducted during Junior year, which as Seniors, they present to the entire school community.
 Congratulations, Holly!